ansible/django-ansible-base/docs/apps/rbac.md

 }
 ```

-Name can be anything string that's not blank.
+Name can be any string that's not blank.
 Description can be any string.

 ### Assigning a User a Role to an Object